 Cadet Target Awards are for achievement in shooting the Cadet 60m round for Recurves and the 50m round for Compounds.
 The Fita Cadet Target badges are the same shape and colours as the WA Target Awards but have silver coloured writing.
 Badges can be claimed for :-

 ABG also run several schemes that are all detailed on their Junior Pages.
 These include the

-July Nationals and the January & November Challenge postal shoots, as well as JAWS The annual AGB Junior Awards Scheme for various achievements.
+July Metrics and the January & November Challenge postal shoots, as well as JAWS The annual AGB Junior Awards Scheme for various achievements.
 You need to enrol on the scheme with AGB